 6. Pipe Cleaners: I found this idea on Pinterest, and didn’t regret it.
 I bought a few packs of pipe cleaners, and saved the addresses on my phone for some how to videos.
-The kids started by making a few of ideas on the videos, and then they started inventing their own creations.
+The kids started by making a few of the ideas on the videos, and then they started inventing their own creations.
 We had a shocking number pipe cleaner light sabers in the bin by the time we got home.

 7. Road Atlas: We bought atlases for both of our kids to use on the trip.
 My younger son (8) got frustrated with his pretty quickly – he needed someone sitting next to him to help him understand how to find the different states, highways, etc. My 11-year-old son, though, really enjoyed tracking our journey and figuring out some things about how the atlas worked.
-Every day he would draw a dot at our start point, and our ending point, and then every few hours he would ask where we were what highways we were on so he could color in our progress.
+Every day he would draw a dot at our start point, and our ending point, and then every few hours he would ask where we were and what highways we were on so he could color in our progress.